Where does Princess Anne live - and can you visit Gatcombe Park?

 The Princess Royal is known for being one of the hardest working members of the Royal Family - but where does Princess Anne live and can you visit the royal residence?

-Just like royal fans are keen to know where does Prince Edward live (opens in new tab), where is Sandringham (opens in new tab) and is Windsor Castle open to the public (opens in new tab), many have questions about the homes of other members of the Royal Family and their homes, especially as the residences often have a rich history behind them.
+Just like royal fans are keen to know where does Prince Edward live, where is Sandringham and is Windsor Castle open to the public, many have questions about the home lives of other members of the Royal Family - especially as the properties often have a rich history behind them.

 There's many members of the royal line of succession to keep up with, but one royal member that has enjoyed enduring popularity is Princess Anne, and the public are curious to know where she lives and more about her home life.